-- Analyze your Business Needs Gather information about the business issue you want the Topic to be about. - Create an Empty Topic Set the topic properties and define its attributes (such as name, description, language, etc.), according to the related business issue. - Define Initial Phrases and Keywords Include as wide a range of alternative phrases as possible. - 4.
-Add Topic Phrases Based on your research add phrases to the topic.
+- 1. Analyze your Business Needs: Gather information about the business issue that you want the Topic to be about. - 2.
+Create an Empty Topic: Set the topic properties and define its attributes (such as name, description, language, etc.), according to the related business issue. - 3.
+Define Initial Phrases: Include as wide a range of alternative phrases as possible. - 4.
+Add Topic Phrases: Based on your research, add phrases to the topic. - 5.
+Save and Assign the Topic: Once you have added phrases, save the topic and assign it to a program so that SpeechMiner can start using it for analysis purposes.

-5. Assign Keywords